mohitsc/NRDC-EE-model/README.md

 Garage: Garage + Other
 Vented Closet: Main House

 Weighting by size: <60 gallons and >60 gallons as proxies for 50 gallons and 80 gallons (sizes in Pierre’s dataset), CLASS 2012 data
 Selection of “Single Family”, “Townhouse, Duplex, Row House” and “Apt Condo 2-4 Units”

 --------------------------------------------------------------------------------------------------------------------------------------
 A measure is defined as the combination of base technology, efficient technology, building type (SF/ MF/ Other), RET/ROB

 Input to start stock turnover model:
 [1/EUL * [All efficiency categories]] are retired every year
 [1/EUL * lowest_EF]: half replaced by 2015_code, half replaced by post_2015_code
 [1/EUL * 2015_code]: replaced by post_2015_code
 [1/EUL * post_2015_code]: intra-category replacement

 Start year to end of projected period stock turnover model:
-Stock turnover model is independent for each measure Total Install Limit for each measure is [technical applicability * population applicability * ROB_RET_ratio * population of base measure in 2018]
+Stock turnover model is independent for each measure
+Total Install Limit for each measure is [technical applicability * population applicability * ROB_RET_ratio * population of base measure in 2018]
 Install limit = RET installs in first year
 [Install limit/ EUL] gives ROB installs per year

 Per Unit Savings:
-ROB per unit savings = [code technology consumption – efficient technology consumption] RET per unit savings = [base technology consumption – efficient technology consumption] for RUL period 1 and then [code technology consumption – efficient technology consumption] for period 2
+ROB per unit savings = [code technology consumption – efficient technology consumption]
+RET per unit savings = [base technology consumption – efficient technology consumption] for RUL period 1 and then [code technology consumption – efficient technology consumption] for period 2

 Technical potential estimates:
  Potential installs for each year
- First year savings in kWh = per unit savings * installs that year First year savings in therms = per unit savings * installs that year Lifetime savings for each measure
+ First year savings in kWh = per unit savings * installs that year
+ First year savings in therms = per unit savings * installs that year
+ Lifetime savings for each measure

 Adding new measures:
 Saturation table
 Density table
 Consumption table
-Regional Population table (if different from CA Title 24 climate zones) EUL
+Regional Population table (if different from CA Title 24 climate zones)
+EUL

 Github system and planning to review the model:
 Enables version control
 Easy to share code
 Allows for collaboration, review and feedback

 Eg:
 CZ	tech		number		retire-2019
 1	.48ef		1000		100
-Install limit for HIGH cost HPWH= 1000 * .9 (tech applicability) * .333  RETROFIT
+Install limit for HIGH cost HPWH= 1000 * .9 (tech applicability) * .333 (RETROFIT)
-Number of installs in 2020 is 300/EUL  ROB
+Number of installs in 2020 is 300/EUL (ROB)
 Then look to measure table for savings for this base-efficient combination for technical potential for that base-efficient-CZ combo (divided into HML and ROB/RET)

 INCORPORATE SINGLE/MULTI FAMILY: CHECK DENSITY, SATURATION, LOCATION AND SIZE TABLES

 --------------------------------------------------------------------------------------------------------------------------------------

 Appliance Efficiency Appendix